Walden School (New York City)

-Walden School was a private day school in Manhattan, New York City, that operated from 1914 until 1988, when it merged with the New Lincoln School; the merged school closed in 1991.
+Walden School was a private day school in Manhattan, New York City, founded by Margaret Naumburg.
+The school, operated from 1914 until 1988, when it merged with the New Lincoln School; the merged school closed in 1991.
 Walden was known as an innovator in progressive education.
 Faculty were addressed by first names and students were given great leeway in determining their course of study.
 Located on Central Park West at 88th Street, the school was very popular with intellectual families from the Upper West Side and with families based in Greenwich Village.
 The Walden School was founded in 1914 by Margaret Naumburg, an educator who later became an art therapist.
 Claire Raphael Reis, a musician, was also involved.

 Naumburg, who had been exposed to the theories of John Dewey at Columbia University, embraced "individual transformation" as an education principle, encouraging creative expression and self-motivated learning.
 Throughout its history, the Walden School emphasized the visual and performing arts.
 Competition between students was minimized.
 No standardized exams were required for admission.

 Walden's original building at Central Park West and 88th Street has been demolished.
 However, Walden's adjacent building at 1 West 88th, now known as the Goodman Building after Walden alumnus and civil rights martyr Andrew Goodman, is now occupied by Trevor Day School.